walkabilly/HKR6130_MUN/apple_watch_data.md

 __Subtask:__

 * What is the difference between the `geom` for creating scatter plots and the `geom` for creating historgrams.
+* Intepret the figure.
+Describe what is hapenning in 3 sentences.

 __Hint:__